Dear reader of ADxS.org, please excuse the disruption.

 • Everything that has been ordered is not deleted, but only marked as completed (except for absolutely one-off requirements)

-• In preparation, I can look through everything that has been completed and unmark what is needed
+• In preparation, I can look through everything that has been done and unmark what is needed

 • If I’m standing in the store unprepared, I can still look through what I’ve done.
 I often remember what I still need without it actively being there